AI

 5

-Hostile and hateful reactions present
+Hostile and hateful reactions present:

 Alongside legitimate technical and ethical critiques, numerous replies include harassment, violent rhetoric and bigoted language; these amplify the thread’s anger but also muddy constructive debate.